diaspora-project/acl-wf-app/README.md

     - for __iv_inference_ep__
       - run -it iv_inference_ep:latest bash  # You will be asked to open URL and get Globus token
     - for __workfloworchestration__
-      - docker run -it workfloworchestration:latest
+      - docker run -p 8888:8888 workfloworchestration:latest
-      - python3 workflow_orchstration.py ipServerAddress=\<acl-electrochemistry container ip\> connectionPort=5001 gendpoint=endpoint03.yaml #make sure you update endpoint03 file with globus token.
+        - /# make sure you update endpoint03 file with globus token.
+        - /# choose workflow_orchestration.ipynb notebook for execution